InnoPhaseIoT/talaria_two_aws/README.md

 The application takes in the ssid, passphrase, aws host name, aws port and thing name (as client-id) as must provide bootArgs and publish_topic, subscribe_topic and suspend as optional bootArgs.

-Certs and keys are stored in rootFS and read from app specific paths defined in the sample code.
+Certs and keys are stored in dataFS and read from app specific paths defined in the sample code.

 ### Shadow Sample